A Course in Interacting Particle Systems: Homogeneous invariant laws

+Note that since $|y|<\infty$, the function $x\mapsto 1_{\txt\{x\wedge y\neq\un 0\}}$ is continuous, which together with the weak convergence $\de_{\un 1}P_t\Rightarrow\ov\nu$ implies the first equality above.
+The condition $|y|<\infty$ can be removed by doing this step more carefully, using monotone convergence instead of weak convergence, but since contact processes started in infinite initial states a.s.\ do not die out in finite time, this case is less interesting. \end{Proof}

+We will be interested in processes that are started in a translation invariant initial law.
+Since we are working in a rather general set-up, we have to say more precisely what we mean by translation invariance.
+Let ${\rm Aut}(\La,p)$ be the group of all automorphisms of $(\La,p)$, in the sense defined in Section~\ref{S:contmon}.
+We say that a subgroup $\Ti\sub{\rm Aut}(\La,p)$ is \emph{vertex transitive} if for each $i,j\in\La$, there exists a $\psi\in\Ti$ such that $\psi(i)=j$.
+To see an example, consider the case that $\La=\Z^d$ and $p$ is the transition kernel of a symmetric nearest-neighbor random walk on $\Z^d$.
+For each $j\in\Z^d$, let $\psi_j$ be the translation defined as $\psi_j(i):=i+j$ $(i\in\Z^d)$.
+Then the group of translations $\Ti:=\{\psi_j:j\in\Z^d\}$ is vertex transitive.
+In this example, $\Ti$ is smaller than the group ${\rm Aut}(\Z^d,p)$ of all automorphisms of $(\Z^d,p)$ which also contains rotations, inversions, and more.

-The main aim of the present section is to prove the following result, which is originally due to Harris \cite{Har76}.
+From now on, we fix a vertex transitive subgroup $\Ti\sub{\rm Aut}(\La,p)$.
+We say that a probability law $\mu$ on $\{0,1\}^\La$ is \emph{homogeneous} or \emph{translation invariant} if $\mu\circ\psi^{-1}=\mu$ for all $\psi\in\Ti$.
+The main aim of the present section is to prove the following result, which is originally due to Harris \cite{Har76}, with a similar result for a one-dimensional discrete time process already having been proved by Vasil'ev \cite{Vas69}.
 We can think of this result as a sort of spatial analogue of the observation in Section~\ref{S:contmean} that for the mean-field contact process, solutions of the differential equation (\ref{meancont}) started in any nonzero initial state converge to the upper fixed point.
-Recall from Chapter~\ref{C:monot} that a probability law $\mu$ on $\{0,1\}^{\Z^d}$ is \emph{nontrivial} if $\mu(\{0\})=0$, i.e., if $\mu$ gives zero probability to the all-zero configuration.
+Recall from Section~\ref{S:contmon} that a probability law $\mu$ on $\{0,1\}^\La$ is \emph{nontrivial} if $\mu(\{\un 0\})=0$, that is, if $\mu$ gives zero probability to the all-zero configuration.

-\bt[Convergence to upper invariant law] Let $(X_t)_{t\geq 0}$ be a contact process started in a homogeneus nontrivial initial law $\P[X_0\in\cdot\,]$.
+\begin{theorem}[Convergence to upper invariant law] Let $(X_t)_{t\geq 0}$ be a contact process started in a homogeneous nontrivial initial law $\P[X_0\in\cdot\,]$.
 Then